WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2013-12-19-basic-saving-strategy-back-basics.md

 Until you have fully funded your emergency fund, do not do anything else.
 All your leftover monthly money goes into the fund until it&#8217;s full.

-##### Contributing to your 401k to receive full match
+### Contributing to your 401k to receive full match

 OK, so now you&#8217;ve got an emergency fund, nice work.
 Now you should use some of those extra dollars to contribute to your employer sponsored 401k plan if you have access to one.
 Contribute as much as necessary to get the full match from your employer.
-This one should be self explanatory (if it isn&#8217;t go read my post <a href="http://www.williamsgodfrey.com/401k-plans-back-basics/" target="_blank">All About 401k Plans</a> and pay attention to the bits about employer matches).
-Free money, really.
-Go do it.
+This one should be self explanatory (if it isn't go read my post [All About 401k Plans]({{ site.url }}/401k-plans-back-basics/) and pay attention to the bits about employer matches).
+It' free money, really.

-##### Contribute to IRA & save for goals
+### Contribute to your IRA & save for goals

 So now you have an emergency fund, you&#8217;ve contributed to your 401k and you still have some leftover money.
 Great!
 Now you should split your leftover money in half and do two things: fund an IRA and put some money in a savings account for other goals (new house, vacation, children&#8217;s college, etc.)

 Note, if you have not contributed to a 401k yet, fund your IRA before saving for goals.
 Make sure that the IRA gets funded all the way up to the annual limit.
 In 2013 the annual contribution limit for an IRA is $5,500.
-See the post <a title="All About IRAs" href="http://www.williamsgodfrey.com/iras-back-basics/" target="_blank">All About IRAs</a> for more information.
+See the post [All About IRAs]({{ site.url }}/iras-back-basics/) for more information.

-##### Go back and fully fund your 401k
+### Go back and fully fund your 401k

 Take advantage of the tax savings available to you in the 401k.
 Contribute as much as possible.

-##### Establish and fund a non-tax advantaged brokerage account
+### Establish and fund a non-tax advantaged brokerage account

 If you still have money left at this point, you are definitely on the right track and it&#8217;s time to start contributing to your regular brokerage account.
 You might also be interested in knowing how close to early retirement you probably are (link coming soon).

-##### Approach the plan incrementally
+### Approach the plan incrementally

 Looking at these 6 steps initially makes it seem like you need thousands and thousands of dollars of left over money.
 Remember that you are going to contribute to these accounts on a monthly basis, with smaller chunks of money.
 For example, with $750 left over at the end of the month, assuming you already have a emergency fund, you can: